 Wine Storage in Atlanta, Georgia

-Historically, wine has been stored in underground cellars, which provide a cool and humid environment.
-In modern times, wine enthusiasts have created custom-made wine cellars or invested in wine refrigeration units.
-The latest trend is to store your wine collection in professional environments that monitor every aspect of proper wine storage.
-These environments employ redundant systems to protect the wine during power outages or system failures.
+Historically, wine was stored in underground cellars that naturally provided cool and humid conditions.
+Nowadays, wine enthusiasts either create custom wine cellars or invest in wine refrigeration units.
+The latest trend is to use professional storage facilities that monitor all aspects of wine storage, including having backup systems for power outages or system failures.

-With ideal conditions, quality bottles of wine can age for several decades or even centuries.
-For example, a well-made Bordeaux wine from a good vintage can age for 50 years or more if stored correctly.
-Vintage Port and some high-end California Cabernet Sauvignon can also age for several decades if stored properly.
+With proper storage conditions, quality wines can age for decades or even centuries.
+For instance, a high-quality Bordeaux from a good vintage can age for 50 years or more with the right storage.
+Vintage Port and some top-notch California Cabernet Sauvignons can also age for several decades if stored appropriately.

 BURGUNDY FOR KINGS, CHAMPAGNE FOR DUCHESSES, CLARET FOR GENTLEMEN. ~ Anon French Proverb

 This article is part of Bottle Bank’s Wine Education Series (WES)